 This is a great easy chapter book for kids just beginning to read chapter books with bright and friendly illustrations to match.
 If you’re a fan of Junie B. Jones’ antics, Missy’s will also entertain.

 In a word: Hilarious.
 We all think Bad Kitty is very naughty.
 But, oh so funny.
-Kind of like Junie B. Jones!
+This book series is kind of like Junie B. Jones in the humorous elements.

 Daisy can talk to animals.
 You’ll love her free spirit personality and her kindness in all sorts of adventures.